-First, PLN is unaware of any example where federal funds were withheld from a state corrections agency due to its failure to comply with federal statutory mandates.
+First, PLN is unaware of an example where federal funds were withheld from a state corrections agency due to its failure to comply with federal statutory mandates.
 Such financial penalties are largely meaningless without strict and consistent enforcement.

-More importantly, this incentive to comply with the Standards only applies to states; it does not apply to county or municipal agencies (which also may receive federal funds either directly or indirectly), to the federal Bureau of Prisons or other federal agencies that house prisoners (such as ICE or the Department of Defense), or to private prison companies.
+More importantly, this incentive to comply with the Standards only applies to states; it does not apply to county or municipal agencies (which also may receive federal funds either directly or indirectly), to the federal Bureau of Prisons or other federal agencies that house prisoners (such as ICE or the Department of Defense), or to private prison contractors.

 In order to ensure that non-state prison agencies comply with the Standards under this incentive mechanism, the Standards should require state agencies to withhold 5% of any funds disbursed to county or city corrections agencies that fail to comply with the Standards - e.g., 5% of funds disbursed by the state through federal grants or block grant programs, or from direct payments to county or municipal agencies for housing state prisoners in local facilities.
-Further, the Standards should require federal, state and county/municipal corrections agencies to withhold 5% of funds paid to private prison contractors if such contractors fail to comply with the NPREC Standards.
-Alternatively, the Standards could require government agencies that contract with private prison companies to specify, as part of their contract, that the company must comply with the NPREC Standards or face a 5% reduction in its contractual payments.
+Further, the Standards should require federal, state and county/municipal corrections agencies to withhold 5% of funds grant programs or private prison contractors that fail to comply with the NPREC Standards.